-You can add multiple SVN repositories to the list accessed through different
+You can add multiple SVN repositories to the list accessed through various protocols

-protocols (SVN, SVN + SSH, HTTP, HTTPS) and browse them in parallel.
-Therefore, you can
+(SVN, SVN + SSH, HTTP, HTTPS) and browse them in parallel.
+Therefore, you can identify

-identify the resources you need to checkout, or even create branches or tags directly in
+the resources you need to checkout, or even create branches or tags directly in the

 Synchronize Working Copy with SVN Repository

-The differences between the repository resources and the working copy ones are
+The differences between the repository resources and the working copy resources are

 available in the Working Copy view.
 The incoming modifications are available in the